Skip to content

 #2.
 Verify External Connections

 Loose HDMI, coaxial, or RCA cables cause signal disruption that shows up as flickering or a blinking red light.
-Check every cable connected to the TV:
+Check every cable for full insertion, kinks, cracks, or fraying.
+A cable that looks intact on the outside can have internal conductor damage from repeated bending near the connector.

 Unplug and firmly reseat any suspect cables.
-For 4K content, use a certified High Speed HDMI cable rated for 18Gbps.
+For 4K HDR content, use a certified Premium High Speed HDMI cable rated for 18Gbps.
+Standard cables lose signal integrity at higher bandwidths and cause the exact kind of intermittent flickering that’s easy to mistake for a hardware fault.

 #3.
 Adjust Picture and Backlight Settings